What is the Nato military alliance and how is it helping Ukraine?

 The United States is the most powerful member.
 It spends much more on defense than any other ally and far outweighs its partners in terms of military muscle.
 So Washington drives the agenda.

-NATO’s day-to-day work is led by its secretary-general — former Norwegian Prime Minister Jens Stoltenberg, until he is replaced on Oct.
-1 by outgoing Dutch Prime Minister Mark Rutte.
+Nato’s day-to-day work is led by its secretary-general — former Norwegian Prime Minister Jens Stoltenberg, until he is replaced on October 1 by outgoing Dutch Prime Minister Mark Rutte.

-NATO’s top civilian official chairs almost weekly meetings of ambassadors in the North Atlantic Council at its Brussels headquarters.
+Nato’s top civilian official chairs almost weekly meetings of ambassadors in the North Atlantic Council at its Brussels headquarters.
 He chairs other “NACs” at ministerial level and summits of heads of state and government.
-Stoltenberg runs NATO HQ.
+Stoltenberg runs NatoO HQ.
 He does not order the allies around.
 His job is to encourage consensus and speak on behalf of all 32 members.

-NATO’s military headquarters is based nearby in Mons, Belgium.
+Nato’s military headquarters is based nearby in Mons, Belgium.
 It is always run by a top U.S. officer.
-The current supreme allied commander Europe is Army Gen. Christopher Cavoli.
+The current supreme allied commander Europe is Army General Christopher Cavoli.

 But members do send arms on their own or in groups.